ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2024-12-27-my-first-burnout.md

 # How I suffered my first burnout as software developer

-This is a story of how I burned myself a few years ago.
-Thanks to some of my great colleagues, I managed to get out of the pit after a short sick leave with relatively little damage.
+This is a story of how I burned myself our a few years ago.
+Thanks to some of my great colleagues, I managed to get out of the pit relatively quickly and little long-term damage.
 I also learned a lot about myself.

 <!-- more -->